 barclays aa aviator red credit card

-Learn more about the Barclays AAdvantage World Elite MasterCard (Full disclosure, this is a personal referral link).
+Learn more and apply for the AAdvantage Aviator Red World Elite Mastercard (full disclosure, this not an affiliate link).

-Put these two cards together and spend just $3,500 on the Citi AAdvantage Platinum Select Card in the first three months and bam: You've got 135,000 American Airlines miles.
+Put these two cards together and spend just $3,500 on the Citi AAdvantage Platinum Select Card in the first four months and bam: You've got 145,000 American Airlines miles.

 If you don't want to keep holding these cards past the first year and keep paying annual fees, you don't have to.
 You can close – or even downgrade the card to a no-annual-fee version – and you won't lose your AAdvantage miles.
 Once you earn them, they're yours for good.